 How many hours will I be in placement?

-- BASW Seniors, 16 hours per week x 10 weeks = 160 hours per quarter
+- BASW Seniors: 16 hours per week =240 hours per semester and 480 hours per academic year

 The Field Instructor is the student's supervisor at the placement site and assumes responsibility for the student’s learning and practice experience.
 The field instructor provides ongoing feedback, supervises, teaches, and assesses student acquisition of knowledge, skills, and values.
 In collaboration with the student, the instructor is responsible for developing a student Learning Plan Agreement based upon the criteria established by the Field Education Program.
 The field instructors are selected for the quality of their field instruction and commitment to educational standards of the Field Education Program.